-The program will allow you to create email signature rules that will stamp signatures to emails sent from Office 365 from any device and email client.
+The program will allow you to create email signature rules that will add signatures to emails sent via Office 365, using any device and email client.

-Program’s backend, CodeTwo Email Azure Service, resides on Microsoft Azure servers and it’s responsible for processing your emails and stamping signatures.
+The program’s backend, the CodeTwo Email Azure Service, resides on Microsoft Azure servers and is responsible for processing your emails and stamping them with signatures.
 This is also where your rules and settings are kept.
-The administration panel, which is used to create rules and design signatures, is a web applet (ClickOnce technology) that is launched directly from CodeTwo’s website.
-So there is nothing to install and you can run the program on any Windows machine anywhere in the world.
+The Admin Console which is used to create rules and design signatures is a web applet (the ClickOnce technology) that is launched directly from a CodeTwo website.
+So there is nothing to install and you can run the program on any Windows machine, anywhere in the world.

-Find out more on CodeTwo Email Signatures for Office 365 in software's overview article.
+Find out more on CodeTwo Email Signatures for Office 365 in the software's overview article.

 To launch the program, you will have to provide your global admin login details.
-Rest assured your login and passwords are safe, as we use Azure Oauth2 authentication, which means we do not store your credentials.
-During the registration process, the program will ask you to create connectors that will reroute emails sent by users of your choosing through CodeTwo Email Azure Service.
-In other words, you do not have to create connectors for all users, but only for test users in your organization.
+Rest assured that your login and passwords are safe, as we use Azure Oauth2 authentication, which means we do not receive or store your credentials.
+During the registration process, the program will ask you to create connectors that will reroute emails sent by users of your choosing through the CodeTwo Email Azure Service.
+In other words, you do not have to create connectors for all users, but only for selected users in your organization.

-Please bear in mind that it might take a bit to cache your Active Directory data to CodeTwo Email Azure Service after you set up the program.
+Please bear in mind that it might take a while to cache your Active Directory data onto the CodeTwo Email Azure Service after you set up the program.
 Connectors should work approximately after 15 minutes, but for the transport rule, which is also created during the setup, it can take up to 1 hour until it goes live.

 If you have other transport rules already configured in your Office 365 tenant, you need to be aware that they may affect the functionality of our software, and vice versa.
-It might be required to change the order of transport rules, add some exceptions to existing ones, or even stop processing further rules once particular one is applied.
+It might be required to change the order of transport rules, add some exceptions to the existing ones, or even stop processing further rules once a particular rule is applied.

-Last but not least, in hybrid environments our software will process only emails going through EOP servers.
-In environments with centralized mail transport, messages might be delivered to on-premises Exchange servers and they will not go through CodeTwo Email Azure Service, which means they will not get signatures.
-In such a scenario you may use CodeTwo Exchange Rules Pro installed on On-premises Exchange Server.
+In hybrid environments our software will process only emails going through EOP servers.
+In environments with centralized mail transport, messages might be delivered to on-premises Exchange servers and they will not pass through the CodeTwo Email Azure Service, which means they will not receive signatures.
+In such a scenario you may use CodeTwo Exchange Rules Pro installed on your on-premises Exchange server.